Title

 Buried: Green-Wood Cemetery, Brooklyn, New York

-Leon Abbett On a warm Sunday afternoon in August of 2005, Debbie and I took a drive to Brooklyn's Green-wood Cemetery.
+Abbett.jpg On a warm Sunday afternoon in August of 2005, Debbie and I took a drive to Brooklyn's Green-wood Cemetery.
 I was looking for Leon Abbett, who I couldn't find on my first trip here back in 2002.
-I knew the section, but couldn't find him..
+I knew the section, but couldn't find him.
 Debbie and I were trying to find the plot number.
 Finally, Debbie looked across the road and there he was.
 Not in the section that the cemetery gave for him, but across the road in a neighboring section.
-Anyway, thanks to Debbie's keen eye, I now have my 28th Dead Governor of New Jersey.
-On the way home, we drove across the Brooklyn Bridge and found a Starbuck's for a celebratory frappuccino.
+Anyway, thanks to Debbie's keen eye, I now have my 28th Dead Governor of New Jersey for my collection.
+On the way home, we drove across the Brooklyn Bridge and found a Starbuck's in Manhattan for a celebratory frappuccino.
 Of course, Debbie had something without coffee in it.

-After Governor George McClellan decided not to run for another term in 1880 there was again a fight on who would succeed him.
-Abbet was one of two leading Democrats who wanted the job, the other was his old adversary Oretes Cleveland.
+Three years later, Abbett’s wife Mary died in June of 1879 of incurable cancer that she had been suffering from for over two years.
+Abbett would never get over this loss and decided that he would not run for the governership in 1880.
+Since McClellan decided not to run for another term in 1880 there was an opening on who would succeed him.
+Since Abbett decided not to run, his old political opponent and adversary Oretes Cleveland decided to run.
+When Abbett heard of this, he immediately decided that this could not happen.
 They entered into a desperate fight for the control of the Democratic State Convention that met in Trenton to nominate a candidate for Governor.
-Cleveland wanted it, but Abbett was too clever for him and, setting aside his own ambitions, he joined with the State House Crowd who were his former enemies, in order to block Cleveland.
-After one of the most disorderly sessions any Democratic convention ever had held, George C. Ludlow, Democratic State Senator from Middlesex County, was nominated and defeated Republican Frederic A. Potts, by the small margin of 651 votes, to become the 24th Governor (above).
+Cleveland wanted it, but Abbett was too clever for him and, setting aside his own ambitions, he joined with the State House Ring, his former enemies, in order to block Cleveland.
+After one of the most disorderly sessions any Democratic convention ever had held, George C. Ludlow, Democratic State Senator from Middlesex County, was nominated and defeated Republican Frederic A. Potts, by the small margin of 651 votes, to become the 24th Governor.

 Following Democrat Ludlow, Abbett was finally elected Governor of New Jersey in 1883.
 Abbett was the sixth consecutive Democrat governor.
 He was followed by Democrat Robert Stockton Green for one term and then Abbett was elected for a second term from 1890-1893.
 Even though he was a machine politician and party boss, Abbett, who was called "The Great Commoner", has been called a dynamic and visionary leader as well as a reformer who guided New Jersey into a new urban industrial age.

 Looking out to help the deprived urban lower classes who he saw as being oppressed by Big Business, he set out during his first term as governor to tax the railroads.
+The railroads that were exempt from local property taxes.
 This was a major challenge considering the power the railroads held, but he ultimately prevailed.
 After his first term as governor, he ran for a seat in the U.S. Senate in 1887, but lost the Democratic nomination to Rufas Blodgett (who ultimately won the election and served one term).
 The powerful railroads, still smarting from Abbett's victory over them, used their power to have him defeated.

 In 1889, Abbett ran for a second term and won.
 During his second term he passed a number of reforms like a law to reduce voter fraud and another to outlaw segregated cemeteries.
 He set out to improve the lives of the common worker.
 He had laws passed that improved working conditions in factories, eliminate child labor, set a maximum number of hours in a working week and outlawed the use of Pinkerton detectives by large factories to break up labor strikes.
 Abbett also created a state police force to maintain peace in the industrial areas.

 As his second term as governor was ending in 1892, Abbett ran for the U.S. Senate again but lost the Democratic nomination to James Smith, Jr. (who ultimately won the election and served one term).
-After his defeat, he was named an Associate Justice of the New Jersey Supreme Court by Governor George T. Werts, whose election Abbett had helped secure, and served from 1893 until his death in Jersey City the following year.
+After his defeat, he was named an Associate Justice of the New Jersey Supreme Court by Governor George T. Werts, whose election Abbett had helped secure, and served from 1893 until his death the following year.
+Abbett was a Freemason.

 There is a book about Leon Abbett called Leon Abbett's New Jersey: The Emergence of the Modern Governor by Richard A. Hogarty.